numz/sd-wav2lip-uhq/README.md

 ## 🔗 Requirements

 - latest version of Stable Diffusion WebUI Automatic1111 by following the instructions on the [Stable Diffusion Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) repository.
+- FFmpeg : download it from the [official FFmpeg site](https://ffmpeg.org/download.html).
+Follow the instructions appropriate for your operating system, note ffmpeg have to be accessible from the command line.

 ## 💻 Installation